liqh2g/Database-Design/README.md

 ## Database Backup
 The primary purpose of backing up a database is to create a duplicate copy of its data and structure at a specific point in time.
 This process involves making a snapshot of the entire database or selected portions of it, and storing this copy in a secure location.

-This database was backed up on a Hard Drive using MySQL local instance Data Export feature.
+This database was backed up on a Hard Drive using MySQL local instance Data Export feature or using mysqldump command.